sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 </array>
 ```

-This entitlement allows Sparkle to communicate with its installer and updater progress tools on your system.
 If you are building your application in Xcode, `$(PRODUCT_BUNDLE_IDENTIFIER)` will be automatically substituted with your application's bundle identifier.

-If you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the XPC Services](/documentation/customization#sandboxing-settings) instead and need to enable embedding the services in Sparkle's `ConfigCommon.xcconfig`.
+In the unusual case that you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the Installer Connection & Status XPC Services](/documentation/customization#sandboxing-settings) instead and enable embedding the services in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.

+#### Downloader

+The Downloader XPC Service is optional for Sandboxed applications.
+Sparkle by default bundles this XPC Service in its framework bundle.

+Use this service only if your sandboxed application does not request the `com.apple.security.network.client` entitlement.
+The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
+There are a couple caveats with using the downloader service though:

+* It may not work well if your release notes reference external content that would require making additional network requests.
+* We fall back to using the legacy WebKit WebView for release notes due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).
+Please file a feedback report to Apple duping to FB6993802 preventing the use of WKWebView without enforcing the `com.apple.security.network.client` entitlement on your sandboxed application.

+To enable the service, you must set [SUEnableDownloaderService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.

 ### Code Signing